Dirofilarioses in Cats

 - The life-cycle involves an intermediate mosquito host.

 - Filarial worms infect mainly dogs, but also cats, ferrets, wild carnivores and humans.
-Compared to dogs, cats are imperfect hosts to Dirofilaria After inoculation, only a low number of L3 larvae develop to the adult stage, in a small percentage of cats.
+Compared to dogs, cats are imperfect hosts to Dirofilaria worms.
+After inoculation, only a low number of L3 larvae develop to the adult stage, in a small percentage of cats.

 - Heartworm disease in cats may be associated with severe pulmonary thromboembolism and eosinophilic inflammatory response in the lungs, possibly leading to sudden death.
 Otherwise self-cure occurs in most cases in 18-48 months.